charlottevonessen11-cmyk/instructional-voice-builder/README.md

 # instructional-voice-builder
-An AI skill for university faculty who want AI-drafted course materials to sound like them.
+An AI skill for university faculty who want to capture their instuctional tone and approach to draft communications and improve teaching presence in their courses.
 Works in Claude and OpenAI Codex; both follow the same SKILL.md standard.

 **What this skill does**